Kidnapping and murder of Lesley Whittle: Aftermath

 Lesley Whittle's funeral was conducted at Highley Parish Church on 14 March 1975.
 The funeral service was attended by well over one hundred people, including Chief Superintendent Robert Booth.
 Six members of the Whittle coach firm served as pallbearers at the service.
 Her body was later cremated at Bushbury Crematorium, Wolverhampton.

 Ronald and Dorothy Whittle later dedicated a brass plaque to the memory of Lesley and her father.
 This plaque is installed within the porch of Highley Parish Church.
-The inscription upon this plaque reads: "In loving memory George Whittle (1905-1970) and his daughter Lesley Whittle (1957-1975)".
+The inscription upon this plaque reads: "In loving memory George Whittle (1905–1970) and his daughter Lesley Whittle (1957–1975)".

 Shortly after Commander John Morrison replaced Chief Superintendent Robert Booth as head of the investigation into Whittle's kidnapping and murder, Booth was demoted to the rank of uniformed officer.
 He later stated the decisions to remove him as head of the investigation and his subsequent demotion left him deeply disillusioned with those who made these decisions to scapegoat him for the errors and failures of others not under his command, and likely made to appease an outraged public.

 Immediately I recognized that what had happened was that the kidnapper had panicked because of that police car ...
 I have no doubts whatsoever in my mind that that's what had compromised the operation: he murdered her because of that police car causing him to panic and he vented his anger on her by pushing her to her death down that shaft, that hellhole of a place of confinement.

 — Robert Booth, reflecting on the fatal consequences of Neilson observing a Staffordshire Police patrol car parking close to the rendezvous point in the early hours of the thwarted ransom delivery.
 2002.

 Until his own death, Booth repeatedly blamed both Staffordshire Police and Scotland Yard for thwarting the intended ransom delivery on 16–17 January—errors he remained adamant may have contributed to Lesley's death.

-Booth cited Staffordshire Police as potentially frightening Neilson at a crucial moment in the ransom delivery by allowing a patrol car from their division to openly drive into the vicinity of the intended rendezvous point and briefly park alongside the courting couple who inadvertently parked at this location despite the fact Staffordshire Police had been informed the kidnapping ransom was to be paid at this location; (Note: Following his arrest, Neilson informed police he had increasingly sensed a police trap unfolding as he waited for Ronald to deliver the ransom money to Bathpool Park.) he also cited Scotland Yard as culpable for delaying Ronald Whittle at Bridgnorth police station for over an hour—without his (Booth's) knowledge—as they finished recording the serial number of every banknote to be paid to the kidnapper.
+Booth cited Staffordshire Police as potentially frightening Neilson at a crucial moment in the ransom delivery by allowing a patrol car from their division to drive openly into the vicinity of the intended rendezvous point and briefly park alongside the courting couple who inadvertently parked at this location despite the fact Staffordshire Police had been informed the kidnapping ransom was to be paid at this location; (Note: Following his arrest, Neilson informed police he had increasingly sensed a police trap unfolding as he waited for Ronald to deliver the ransom money to Bathpool Park.) he also cited Scotland Yard as culpable for delaying Ronald Whittle at Bridgnorth police station for more than an hour—without his (Booth's) knowledge—as they finished recording the serial number of every banknote to be paid to the kidnapper.
 Booth remained adamant that, if not for this delay, Ronald would have arrived at the rendezvous with the ransom money before the courting couple parked at the kidnapper's instructed location.